ziudeso/naba-comfyui-nvidia-docker/README.md

 This example requires the [`v1-5-pruned-emaonly.ckpt`](https://huggingface.co/runwayml/stable-diffusion-v1-5/resolve/main/v1-5-pruned-emaonly.ckpt) file which can be downloaded directly from the `Manager`'s "Model Manager".

 It is also possible to manually install Stable Diffusion checkpoints, upscale, or Loras (and more) by placing them directly in their respective directories under the `models` folder.
-For example to manually install the require "bottle example" checkpoint, as the user with the wanted uid/gid:
+For example, to manually install the required "bottle example" checkpoint, as the user with the wanted uid/gid:

 ```bash
 cd <YOUR_RUN_DIRECTORY>/ComfyUI/models/checkpoints